homeworkc/lazycast/README.md

 **DEFINE THE INTERFACE**
 - Modify the /etc/dhcpcd.conf file to include "wpa_supplicant" line in the wifi adapter to work with WPA_SUPPLICANT and exclude others with line "nohook wpa_supplicant" **
 - In /etc/dhcpcd.conf you can specified the ip address to other adapters

-- For example to use a external dongle wlan1 to P2P wifi direct and wlan0 to HOSTAP:
+- For example to use a external dongle wlan1 for P2P wifi direct and wlan0 managemed by HOSTAP:

-nano /etc/dhcpcd.conf
+- if use a external dogle wlan1 add: nano /etc/dhcpcd.conf
 ```
 interface wlan0